TosbackCgusBridge-Bot/CGUs-versions/Walmart/Privacy Policy.md

 **Pharmacy and Vision Center**

 When you use our Pharmacies or Vision Centers, you may provide us with your health information so that we may process your request.
 We understand the sensitive nature of such information and respect your privacy by keeping it confidential in accordance with laws and our policies.
-Our privacy policies for personal health information describe how we protect the information and how you may access it.
-The policies are provided to you by the Pharmacy or Vision Center at the first time of service or can be requested at any time at your local Walmart.
+Our Notice of Privacy Practices for personal health information describes how we protect the information and how you may access it.
+The notice is provided to you by the Pharmacy or Vision Center at the first time of service or can be requested at any time at your local Walmart.

 **Financial Products and Services**